 Overview: PA-taxable compensation includes, but is not limited to: salaries; wages; tips; gratuities; commissions; bonuses; incentive payments; vacation and holiday pay; employer student loan payments; student loan debt forgiveness for entering certain fields or professions; distributions from nonqualified deferred compensation plans; certain early distributions from retirement plans; and termination pay.
-The amount your employer reports in Box 16 of your Form W-2 shows your PA-taxable compensation.
+The amount your employer reports in Box 16 of your Form W-2 usually shows your PA-taxable compensation if the W-2 includes PA withholding in Box 17.
+If you are a PA resident and your W-2 does not include withholding from PA but includes withholding from another state, you should also complete and include the W-2 RW, Reconciliation Worksheet, with your return to reconcile the compensation to PA-taxable compensation.
 If you receive Forms 1099 or other statements, your PA-taxable compensation is the gross amount that you received for performing services.

 The amount in Box 16 of your Form W-2 may be different from the amount in Box 1.
-PA law requires your employer to follow PA income tax rules to determine Box 16.
+PA law requires a PA employer to follow PA income tax rules to determine Box 16.
 If you have any questions, contact your employer.